-As teenager in the 80’s, Jerry Pinkas enjoyed going to the local arcades and the mall to play pinball machines.
+As a teenager in the 80’s, Jerry Pinkas enjoyed going to the local arcades and the mall to play pinball machines.

-So, why have a really cool collection of pinball’s that only a few people get to play.
-I do believe that somehow these machines have a personality begging to be played!
+So, why have a really cool collection of pinball’s that only a few people get to play?
+I do believe that somehow, these machines have a personality begging to be played!
 That’s when I decided to use these machines and do some good and give back to the community.
 I realized I wasn’t the only person interested in these games.
-Over the years I have met some really awesome people who are also into pinball and want to keep it alive and going.
+Over the years, I have met some really awesome people who are also into pinball and want to keep it alive and going.
 So together with the love of pinball and children’s charities, we are moved forward with our plan to build the Myrtle Beach Pinball Museum.”

 The Myrtle Beach Pinball Museum is located across the street from Jerry Pinkas Real Estate Experts on N 27th Ave in Myrtle Beach.

-At one point there were thousands of machines out in public for people to play.
+At one point, there were thousands of machines out in public for people to play.
 Now they many are in a warehouse, a garage, or at some guy or girls house that doesn’t want you coming over that much.

 “As a Myrtle Beach Local I had always gotten questions from locals and tourists asking; Where’s the best place to play pinball in Myrtle Beach?
 And for years other pinball enthusiasts commented that “Myrtle Beach is a total pinball desert!
-There are very few pinball machines in around”
+There are very few pinball machines in around.”

 Well, our goal is to change all that!